The international Airport of Kuala Lumpur in Malaysia

 The airport consists of two terminals: international and international the KLIA low cost carrier terminal KLIA 2.
 The previously existing budget terminal LCCT is no longer functioning.

 Main terminal KLIA

 Most of the international flights from distant destinations served by this terminal.
-In transport schemes, routes, reservation system and tickets it is usually kassavetia as KLIA, i.e. the same as the airport in General.
+In transport schemes, routes, reservation system and tickets it is usually referred to as KLIA, i.e. the same as the airport in General.
 Pronounced Key-El-Ay-Hey.

 Inside a KLIA satellite terminal Satellite terminal A, which is located in the middle of the airfield.
 It to the satellite terminal dock international airlines.
-There is practically nothing there except a few cafes and restaurants, toilets, tourist information Desk (where you can get free putevoditeli and card), international Web phone and toilets.
+There is practically nothing there except a few cafes and restaurants, toilets, tourist information Desk (where you can get free guides and maps), the international Web of telephone and toilets.
 Baggage claim and passport control is also not here.
 Therefore, once in the satellite terminal via jet bridge, go to the main terminal.
 By the way, if you fly through KL transit, can this drain is to purchase a sightseeing tour of the city, but this is only the case if you have a "distance" between flights of at least 8 hours.

 From satellite terminal to the top, you need to take a ride on the automatic train Aerotrain.
 Find the platform very easy: it is located in the centre of the terminal and all passengers all the way and all the signs lead to it.
 Just go in the opened door of the car, and after a couple of minutes you are already in the main terminal.